trbrwstr/punchcard/README.md

 # Punchcard

-Punchcard is an MVP workbench for reading legacy COBOL, building a small intermediate representation (IR), and preparing focused static/LLM-assisted reviews.
-Nu, the first lesson is very Jewish and very practical: **start with pshat**—the plain meaning of the text—before jumping to fancy drash.
+Punchcard is an workbench for reading legacy COBOL, building a small intermediate representation (IR), and preparing focused static/LLM-assisted reviews.

 ## Setup